AlexB52/retest/README.md

 ## Why?
 It is advised to be one `cmd + z` away from green tests when refactoring.
 This means running tests after every line change.
 Let Retest rerun your tests after every file change you make.

 Retest gem is meant to be simple and follow testing conventions encountered in Ruby projects.
-It is probably unstable and inflexible.
 Give it a go you can uninstall it easily.
 If you think the matching pattern could be improved please raise an issue.

-For stable, yet more and fully fledged solutions, some cli tools already exists: [autotest](https://github.com/grosser/autotest), [guard](https://github.com/guard/guard), [zentest](https://github.com/seattlerb/zentest)
+For fully fledged solutions, some cli tools already exists: [autotest](https://github.com/grosser/autotest), [guard](https://github.com/guard/guard), [zentest](https://github.com/seattlerb/zentest)

 ![demo](https://alexbarret.com/images/external/retest-demo-26bcad04.gif)